mvrdevelopment/spec/mvr-spec.md

 | providerVersion| [String](#user-content-attrtype-string)   | Not Optional                | The version of the software that is generating the MVR export.
 This should be different for each version that is available.    |

-##### Table 2 — *Root File Node Children*
+##### Table 3 — *GeneralSceneDescription Node Children*

 | Child Node | Allowed Count | Description                                    |
 | ---------- | ------------- | ---------------------------------------------- |
 | UserData   | 0 or 1        | Specifies user data associated with this file. |
 | Scene      | 1             | Defines the scene described in this file.      |

-Find a complete example of a file [here ](Sample_GeneralSceneDescription).
+Find a complete example of a file [here](Sample_GeneralSceneDescription).

 ## Node Definition: UserData

 This node contains a collection of user data nodes defined and used by provider applications if required.
 User data should not be expected to be preserved in the workflow of multiple applications importing/exporting the data.

 Node name: `UserData`

-##### Table 3 — *UserData Node Attributes*
+##### Table 4 — *UserData Node Attributes*

 | Child Node                    | Allowed Count | Description                   |
 | ----------------------------- | ------------- | ----------------------------- |